graphql/graphql-spec/spec/Section 6 -- Execution.md

 response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, deferUsage, newDeferUsages, visitedFragments):
+CollectFields(objectType, selectionSet, variableValues, deferUsage, visitedFragments):

 - If {visitedFragments} is not provided, initialize it to the empty set.
-- If {newDeferUsages} is not provided, initialize it to the empty set.
 - Initialize {groupedFields} to an empty ordered map of lists.
+- Initialize {newDeferUsages} to an empty list.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that directive.